 STUDENT OF IRISH CULTURE SCHOLARSHIP

-The Belmar Lake Como St. Patrick’s Day Parade Committee announces the 2017 STUDENT OF IRISH CULTURE SCHOLARSHIP.
-A scholarship of $500 will be awarded to one boy and one girl currently enrolled or participating in a school or program for an Irish cultural activity.
+The Belmar Lake Como St. Patrick’s Day Parade Committee announces the 2018 STUDENT OF IRISH CULTURE SCHOLARSHIP.
+Two scholarships of $500 each will be awarded to one boy and one girl currently enrolled or participating in a school or program for an Irish cultural activity.

 The scholarship is intended to help students with the expenses of schools, programs or instruction.
 It must be used to cover tuition at the school, instructor fees, towards the purchase of a musical instrument, or the cost of costumes or other items required for competition.